temet.util

 remapPositions(sP, pos, remapRatio, nPixels)

-Remap a [N,3] coordinate array from the original cubic periodic domain of side-length sP.boxSize into a non-periodic, rectangular domain with the relative shape of remapRatio in the (x,y,z) dimensions.
+Input: [N,3] coordinate array from the original cubic periodic domain of side-length sP.boxSize, into a non-periodic, rectangular domain with the relative shape of remapRatio in the (x,y,z) dimensions.

 Various data exporters/converters, between different formats, etc.